The Church of St John the Evangelist, Bridgetown, Totnes, Devon

 In Pevsner’s Devon (Buildings of England series), James is described as “the evangelical fighter and martyr.”
 James Shore was reinstated at St John’s.
 He drew large crowds to the services.

-James Shore’s grave at St John’s Church, Bridgetown:
+James Shore’s grave in St John’s Churchyard, Bridgetown:

 Shore left Totnes in 1862.
 His health was failing and he had rheumatism.
 He joined another dissenter, Mr Smedley, in opening a hydrotherapy project in Matlock, Derbyshire.